Bushehr Nuclear Power Plant: 2013 commercial power launch

 In September 2013, the Bushehr plant began producing power for the power grid.
 For two years the plant was operated by Iranian staff with the assistance of Russian specialists, after which Iran received sole control of the plant.
 The first refueling of the reactor was completed in July 2014.

 2021 emergency shutdown

 On 19 June 2021, the power plant's reactor underwent an emergency shutdown due to unspecified reasons that would last at least three to four days for repairs.
 It was also stated that power outages could result because of the shutdown.
 It resumed operations on 3 July 2021.

 Bushehr phase 2

 On 11 November 2014, Iran and Russia signed an agreement to build two new nuclear reactors at the Bushehr site, with an option of six more at other sites later.

 Russia's State Atomic Energy Corporation, Rosatom, started site preparation of the two unit VVER-1000 nuclear power plant with a combined capacity of 2100 MWe in September 2016.
 On 14 March 2017 construction formally started.
-Units 2 and 3 are planned to be completed in 2024 and 2026.
+Units 2 and 3 are planned to be completed in 2026.
 First concrete was poured in November 2019.

+On 17 November 2025, the head of Rosatom, Alexey Likhachev, stated that a total of about 3,000 specialists were working at the Bushehr nuclear power plant in Iran, out of whom 700 were Russian, which included some of the corporation’s most qualified personnel.
+Likhachev also reported that the plant’s first unit has already produced around 75 billion kWh of electricity, and two additional 1,000-MW power units were still under construction.